DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-18-self-service-registration.md

 #### Contact details

-- Users weren’t sure where the email details came from, although this wasn’t helped by the use of test data.
+- Users weren’t sure where the email details came from, although this wasn’t helped by the use of test data rather than email addresses they recognised.

 #### End of process

 - HEIs would like to be notified once an SD completes their registration on Manage.

-## Iteration 4: reorganising the flow and including DfE sign in
+## Iteration 4: reorganising the flow and including DfE Sign In

-For this iteration we reordered the questions so that DfE sign-in and the DSA came before asking who to invite from each training provider.
+For this iteration we reordered the questions so that DfE Sign In and the DSA came before asking who to invite from each training provider.

 We decided that we would not be able to use a ‘magic link’ as they only work for a short time.
 It would be better to use DfE Sign In and get users to set up accounts in the usual way.